- Overview

 If you have been offered a job on campus, you must fill out the Employment Verification Form with your supervisor and return it to the PDSO.

 Please remember, when you work in the United States, you will be required to obtain a Social Security Number and pay taxes on your income.
-Click he re for a guide to obtaining a Social Security Number.
-You may not begin work until you have received a Social Security Number and authorizations from the PDSO as well as Human Resources.
+Click he for a guide to obtaining a Social Security Number.
+You may not begin work until you have received a Social Security Number and authorizations from the PDSO as well as Human Resources. re

 CPT